 You can also use raw sorrel leaves like you would an herb - chopped up and added to legumes (beans and lentils are natural friends of sorrel) or eggs, or as an addition to yogurt or sour cream as a refreshing, lemony dip.
 Here's a super fun list of 50 things to do with sorrel from Chocolate and Zucchini.

-Remarkably, sorrel is equally at home in sweet dishes, its tart flavor complimenting fruit especially – like these amazing sounding lemon cupcakes with sorrel meringue frosting.
-Or this strawberry-sorrel crisp, which will be perfect when the first early strawberries start showing up at the market.
+Remarkably, sorrel is equally at home in sweet dishes, its tart flavor complimenting fruit especially - like these amazing sounding lemon cupcakes with sorrel meringue frosting.
+Or this strawberry sorrel ice cream, which will be perfect when the first early strawberries start showing up at the market.

 To remove sorrel's bite (if you must), blanch it first.
 Bring a large pot of lightly salted water to a boil.
 Drop in the sorrel leaves and boil for one minute.
 Plunge leaves into a bowl of ice water to stop the cooking.
 Unfortunately, sorrel turns a sort of drab brownish green when cooked; many recipes counter this by adding some quantity of spinach to the recipe to perk things up, color-wise.